An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-To bound the piercing number of $\K$, we gradually construct a net $Q$ which pierces every $\eps$-heavy set $K\in \K$.
+For $\eps<\min\{\lambda,\tilde{\eps}\}$, which satisfy (\ref{Eq:SmallConstantEps}), and the sets $P$ and $\Pi\subseteq {P\choose 2}$ that satisfy (\ref{Eq:ManyEdges}) and $|P|>n_0(\eps)$, the piercing number of $\K$ will be bounded in the terms of the quantities $f(\eps,\lambda/r_0,\sigma/2)$ and $f(\eps')$, for $\eps'>\eps$.
+To this end, we gradually construct a net $Q$ which pierces every $\eps$-heavy set $K\in \K$.
 Our construction begins with an empty net $Q=\emptyset$ and proceeds through several stages.
 At each stage we add a small number of points to the net $Q$ and immediately eliminate the already pierced convex sets from the family $\K$.
 The surviving sets $K\in \K$, which have yet not been pierced by $Q$, satisfy additional restrictions which facilitate their treatment at the subsequent stages.

-Our main decomposition $\Sigma=\Sigma(r_1)$ of $\reals^2$ in Section \ref{Subsec:1} is based on cells in the arrangement of an $r_1$-sample $\R_1$ of $\L=\L(\Pi)$, for a fairly large value $r_1=\Theta\left(\sqrt{1/\eps}\right)$.
+Our main decomposition $\Sigma=\Sigma(r_1)$ of $\reals^2$ in Section \ref{Subsec:1} is based on cells in the arrangement of an $r_1$-sample $\R_1$ of $\L=\L(\Pi)$, for a fairly large value $r_1=\left\lceil \sqrt{1/\eps}\right\rceil$.
 Informally, the lines of $\R_1$ are sampled from $\L$ so as to control the crossing number (i.e., size of the respective zone in $\Sigma(r_1)$) of an average edge $pq$ of $\Pi$.
 This bound readily extends to the narrow convex sets $K$ whose zones are traced by such edges $pq$.
 Recall that our main argument (which was sketched in Section \ref{Subsec:ProofOutline}) requires that the points $P_K$ of each set $K\in \K$ are in a ``sufficiently convex" position, and are substantially spread within the zone of $K$ in $\A(\R_1)$.
-To this end, we use the auxiliary slab decomposition $\Lambda(r_0)$ of Lemma \ref{Lemma:SampleCell}, with a suitable $r_0\gg 1/\sigma$, in combination with The Epsilon Net Theorem \ref{Thm:StrongNet}.\footnote{For $x,y\geq 1$, the notation $x\ll y$ means that $x=O\left(y^{\eta}\right)$.
-Here $\eta>0$ is an arbitrary small but constant parameter to be fixed in the sequel, and the constants hidden by the $O(\cdot)$-notation do not depend on $x$ and $y$.
-(For $0<x,y\leq 1$, the notation $x\ll y$ means that $1/y\ll 1/x$.)}
+To this end, we employ an auxiliary slab decomposition $\Lambda(P,r_0)$ of Lemma \ref{Lemma:SampleCell} in combination with The Epsilon Net Theorem \ref{Thm:StrongNet}.

 \paragraph{The roadmap.} The rest of this section is organized as follows.